A man doesn’t plant a tree

 many years before the greenbelt term was commonly

-Ganaraska Forest project was initiated in the same year (1942)
+Ganaraska Forest project sponsored in part by the Dominion of Canada was initiated in the same year (1942)

 that Eldorado Nuclear

-in then nearby flood-prone Port Hope was acquired by the Canadian Government
+in then nearby flood-prone Port Hope (same watershed) was acquired by the Canadian Government

 and made into a Crown Corporation.
-(Eldorado Nuclear played an
+Eldorado later played an

-important role in the Manhattan Project during WW II which in essence ended the war).
+important role in the Manhattan Project which in essence ended the war.

 establishment of Ganaraska Forest was also inherently the first